barcek/rhizo/README.md

 A new Vue 2 project can be generated from scratch using [Vue CLI](https://cli.vuejs.org/).
 In this case:

 1. the 'App.vue', 'main.ts' and 'router/index.ts' files in the 'src' folder generated through Vue CLI can be replaced with those from this repository;
-2. the 'types' folder in this repository can be copied into the generated 'src' folder;
+2. the 'store' and 'types' folders in this repository can be copied into the generated 'src' folder;
 3. the components in the 'components' and 'views' directories in this repository can be copied into the corresponding directories in the generated 'src' folder;
 4. any unwanted default files in the generated 'components' and 'views' folders can be removed.